pguillebert/pravda/README.md

 # pravda

-A Clojure library to easily store a stream of unconstrained, unstructured events in Amazon S3.
-You provide individual events and they will get stored *en masse* into a meaningful directory structure of your choice on Amazon S3.
+A Clojure library to easily store and process a stream of unconstrained events using Amazon S3 and Spark.
+Your application generates individual events and pravda ensures they will get stored *en masse* into a meaningful directory structure of your choice on Amazon S3.
+These events are then available for processing directly into a dedicated [Spark](http://spark.apache.org) cluster.

+## What is pravda

+* Unconstrained, Clojure-friendly event-flow data-type
+* Vertical partitioning made simple
+* Simple seqable/iterable format
+* Compressed storage
+* Unlimited storage capacity (S3)
+* Scalable computing power (Apache Spark on EC2)
+* 0% Hadoop

+## Anatomy of an event

-An event is a Clojure record implementing the protocol `pravda.core/StorableEvent`:
+A pravda event is a Clojure record implementing the protocol `pravda.core/StorableEvent`:

     (defprotocol StorableEvent
       (get-storage-path [this]))

-`get-storage-path` uses data taken from the event to provide a S3-compatible filepath where this `StorableEvent` should be written.
-You'll find an example implementation in the namespace `pravda.datalog`.
+Your implementation of this protocol in a record will define what map keys are expected to be present in the event.
+Your implementation of `get-storage-path` uses data taken from the event map to provide pravda with an S3-compatible filepath where this `StorableEvent` should be written.

-Your implementation defines the mandatory fields used in your `get-storage-path`.
-Events can be generated with the `map->Datalog` constructor using a clojure map containing these fields.
-You can add arbitrary additional fields in the map that will be stored along.
+But this structure is not contraining because records can hold more keys than the defined ones : in other words, you can (and should) add arbitrary additional fields in the event, they will be stored along.

+A `StorableEvent` can easily be created with the default `map->Record` constructor using a clojure map as input.

+As a reference, you'll find an example implementation in the namespace `pravda.datalog`.

+## Writing to pravda

 Don't forget to initialize the library with a configuration like this :